 The Affective Roots of Resource Heterogeneity: How Founders' Emotion Regulation Helps Create Social Resources in Startups

-Where do firms’ heterogeneous resources come from?
-Our qualitative, inductive study of nascent firms over seven years revealed that founders’ differential use of emotion regulation actions can explain differential creation of social resources at the firm level.
-We found that founders’ emotion regulation actions cluster around three themes: (1) the founder’s temporal perspective (short-term versus long-term); (2) the nature of founder benefits (economic versus emotional rewards); and (3) the target of founder attention (self versus others).
-We theorize that founders’ emotion regulation actions centered on these themes influence the incentives of founders and stakeholders and thereby enable the creation of valuable and difficult-to-imitate social resources for their ventures.
+Where do firms' heterogeneous resources come from?
+Our qualitative, inductive study of nascent firms over seven years revealed that founders' differential use of emotion regulation behaviors can explain differential creation of social resources at the firm level.
+We found that founders' emotion regulation behaviors cluster around three themes: 1) the founder's temporal perspective (short-term versus long-term); 2) the nature of founder benefits (economic versus emotional rewards), and 3) the target of founder attention (self versus others).
+We theorize that founders' emotion regulation behaviors according to these themes influence the incentives of founders and stakeholders and thereby enable the creation of valuable and difficult-to-imitate social resources for their ventures.
 Social resources include discretionary support provided by founders and stakeholders, as well as founder persistence and stakeholder willingness-to-help.
-Our study contributes to the strategy literature by showing empirically the link be-tween specific emotion regulation actions and the emergence of resource heterogeneity at the firm level.
-It specifically contributes to resource-based theory by separating the theory’s main assumptions and outcomes, reducing concerns about potential tautology.
+Our study contributes to the strategy literature by showing empirically the link between specific emotion regulation behaviors and the emergence of resource heterogeneity at the firm level.
+It specifically contributes to resource-based theory by separating the theory's main assumptions and outcomes, reducing concerns about potential tautology.

 Suggested Citation: Suggested Citation